Gusabary/YIBUK/README.md

 ### Features to be realized

 + can sort and filter in manage and cart pages
-+ display a dialog to confirm when making a purchase
 + keep former cover as default when editing
 + fix the footer at the bottom of page really
 + further beautification